Japan Property Tax And More: An Easy Guide For Foreigners

 Knowing about taxes in Japan is a must when buying real estate or property in Japan.
 And things can get complicated quickly—and you'll want to know about property tax and the different types of stamp duties you'll need to pay.

-Read on for a comprehensive guide that breaks down the taxes and fees you will need to pay into simple terms.
+Read on for a comprehensive guide that breaks down the taxes and fees you must pay into simple terms.

 house viewing